pds-data-dictionaries/ldd-dscovr/README.md

 # Documentation

+DSCOVR (Deep Space Climate Observatory) is a space weather station that monitors changes in the solar wind, providing space weather alerts and forecasts for geomagnetic storms that could disrupt power grids, satellites, telecommunications, aviation and GPS.
+DSCOVR orbits about a million miles from Earth in a unique location called Lagrange point 1, which basically allows it to hover between the Sun and our planet.
+The spacecraft’s EPIC camera takes a new picture of Earth every two hours.
+The EPIC camera also captures images of solar eclipses and images of the Moon as it passes between DSCOVR and Earth.
+The primary DSCOVR data archive is hosted by the NASA Atmospheric Science Data Center (ASDC), however Lunar images are not archived in this repository due to the lack of cartographic information.
+The Planetary Data System Cartography and Imaging Node, NASA's data archive for planetary imagary, is archiving the Lunar data.

 IMPORTANT NOTE:  This mission is a "rescue" mission, where PDS is saving
     the lunar data and making it available to the public before the mission gets canceled.
 As such, we did not have time or resources to throroughly